 Honorary Citizens of Bangladesh

-Correction: Father Marino Rigon – a missionary priest from Italy, was given honorary citizenship of Bangladesh in 2009.
-That makes the total number of citizenship four, not three.
+Correction: Father Marino Rigon – a missionary priest from Italy, was given honorary citizenship in Bangladesh in 2009.
+That makes the total number of citizens four, not three.

-There are only three honorary citizens of Bangladesh, one from the USA, one from India, and one from New Zealand.
+There are only three honorary citizens of Bangladesh: one from the USA, one from India, and one from New Zealand.
 One is a world-famous sports icon of the century, one is a world-renowned economist, and one is a doctor of the poor – almost unknown.
-Bangladesh has given these three people honorary citizenship as an admiration.
-A country bestows honorary citizenship to a foreign individual whom it considers to be especially admirable or otherwise worthy of the distinction.
+Bangladesh has given these three people honorary citizenship out of admiration.
+A country bestows honorary citizenship to a foreign individual it considers incredibly admirable or worthy of the distinction.
 Honorary citizenship is such an extraordinary accolade that any country gives it rarely.
-The USA has granted such honor only to eight foreign nationals over the years.
+The USA has granted such honor only to eight foreign nationals.
 Canada has six honorary citizens.

 Muhammad Ali